mavek87/ubuntu-docker-vagrant-ansible/README.md

 ## Ubuntu Virtual Machines cluster with Docker

-Customizable cluster of Ubuntu virtual machines setup with docker installed.
+Easily setup a cluster of Ubuntu virtual machines with docker installed.
 It's very easy to increase or reduce the number of VM's simply adding or removing them from the Vagrantifile.

 ## Prerequisite steps